 Who we are

-The Macmillan Cancer Support centre offers up-to-date, quality information about cancer.
+The Macmillan Cancer Support centre offers up-to-date, high quality information about cancer.

-The centre is managed by an experienced cancer nurse and is supported by trained volunteers.
+The centre s managed by an experienced cancer nurse and is supported by trained volunteers.

 What we offer

 We are here for patients, family, friends, carers or anyone who is affected by cancer.
 You can drop in or telephone ahead to make an appointment.

 If you are worried about a cancer diagnosis or have questions about treatment, we can support you and help find the information you need.

 We offer information and support on specific cancers and their treatments and effects.

 We can help with referrals to the Macmillan cancer advice bureau's welfare benefits service, provide advice on complementary therapies and information about local support groups.